wsummerhill/C2_RedTeam_CheatSheets/CobaltStrike/BOF_Collections.md

 A useful BOF collection to perform various tasks in a safer opsec way.
 ```
 send_shellcode_via_pipe <pipe> <file> --> Send shellcode or any byte via a named pipe
-cat <file> --> Read file, supports remote shares
 wts_enum_remote_processes <host> --> Enumerate remote processes using WTS APIs
-unhook <module>, unhook ntdll.dll --> Use direct syscalls to unhook APIs of a specific DLL (works only on 64-bit beacons)
+unhook <module>, unhook ntdll.dll --> Use direct syscalls to unhook APIs of a specific DLL (works only on 64-bit Beacons)
 ```

 - [**Outflank C2 Tool Collection**](https://github.com/outflanknl/C2-Tool-Collection)<br />